sonocotta/esparagus-media-center/README.md

 ### Squeezelite-esp32 Bug causing boot loop

-Before version 1681 squeezelite-esp32 had a [bug](https://github.com/sle118/squeezelite-esp32/issues/414) that caused a boot loop with certain LMS servers when RGB LED was used for visualizations.
-It seems to be fixed in 1681, but the quick workaround is to clear `led_vu_config` NVS setting.
+Before version 1681, squeezelite-esp32 had a [bug](https://github.com/sle118/squeezelite-esp32/issues/414) that caused a boot loop with certain LMS servers when the RGB LED was used for visualizations.
+It seems to be fixed in 1681, but the quick workaround is to clear the `led_vu_config` NVS setting.

 ### Squeezelite-esp32 reboots and connection drops

 The default configuration of the squeezelite-esp32 runs automatic discovery of the available LMS server nearby.
-In fact it depends on it so much that in case the LMS service is not found on the network, it will reboot automatically (every few minutes).
+In fact, it depends on it so much that in case the LMS service is not found on the network, it will reboot automatically (every few minutes).

 ![image](https://github.com/user-attachments/assets/7b91f9ef-054e-42a1-81ab-693315fb3b88)

-In many cases, if you use squeezelite for Airplay and Spotify only and don't have LMS servier, you need to disable discovery altogether.
-Currently disabling Squeezelite in the GUI does not work correctly, it places too much spaces between the commands in the autoexec command.
+In many cases, if you use squeezelite for AirPlay and Spotify only and don't have an LMS server, you need to disable discovery altogether.
+Currently, disabling Squeezelite in the GUI does not work correctly; it places too many spaces between the commands in the autoexec command.
 Following `autoexec1` NVS setting can be used to disable it:

 ```
 squeezelite -o i2s -s -disable -b 500:2000 -C 30 -d all=sdebug